-The life cycle of Sand Cats (Felis margarita) can be summarised as follows:
+The life cycle of Sand Cats (Felis margarita) has the following phases:

 Sand Cat Reproduction

 There have been few studies of Sand Cats in the wild and so most information is from captive cats.

 Sand Cats are believed to reproduce seasonally with mating during winter and births during spring (Northern Hemisphere).

 Gestation (pregnancy) is around two months and on average two to four kittens are born per litter.

 Sand Cat kittens become independent from four months.